-In this paper we present a three-dimensional (3-D) laser pulse shaping scheme that can be applied for generating ellipsoidal electron bunches from a photoinjector.
-The 3-D shaping is realized through laser phase tailoring in combination with chromatic aberration in a focusing optics.
+In this paper we present a 3D laser pulse shaping scheme that can be applied for generating ellipsoidal electron bunches from a photoinjector.
+The 3D shaping is realized through laser phase tailoring in combination with chromatic aberration in a focusing optics.
 Performance of an electron beam generated from such shaped laser pulses is compared with that of a uniforma ellipsoidal, a uniform cylindrical, and a Gaussian electron beam.
-PARMELA simulation shows the advantage of this shaped beam in both transverse and longitudinal performances.
+PARMELA simulation shows advantage of this shaped beam in both transverse and longitudinal performances..